 regedit \ Computer \ HKEY_CURRENT_USER \ Software \ Microsoft \ Office \ 16.0 \ Outlook \ PST

-The PST folder may well not exist.
-Create it.
+The PST folder also may well not exist.
+Please create it.

 Now add these REG_DWORDs: